Here are 10 easy to implement tips to help you create, and maintain positive attitudes in the workplace

-The greatest keys in helping people to become self-motivated are clear goals, a sense of purpose, urgency and challenge.
-These elements provide a feeling of accomplishment, the "Wow I did it!" feeling.
-People thrive on challenge and this will drive the positive attitudes in the workplace that you want.
+When you get these four elements balanced righty, they provide a feeling of accomplishment.
+The "Wow, I did it!" feeling.
+People thrive on challenge, and this will drive the positive attitudes in the workplace that you want.

 It's impossible to help your team members have positive attitudes in the workplace if YOU aren't positive.